wrightben/math/Puzzles/NSA - 4 Rats in a Star.md

 ### Step 2

 With the possibilities in Step 1, it might seem obvious to follow the easier path for Step 2.
 Consider R = 2, and eliminate the smaller set of combinations: R = [2], A = [0,1,3,4].
-There are 25 possible combinations when R = 2 and assuming S = 8.
+There aren't very many combinations when R = 2 and assuming S = 8.

-### Step 3

-Understanding what RATS = STAR really means makes the puzzle very easy to solve.
-With less than 19 combinations, it's possible to list them and multiply them by 4.

 2[0,1,3,4][0,1,3,4,5,6,7,9][8]

+Iterate: Take each one, multiply by 4.
+The answer is *2178*.

 ### Notes

-It's also possible to do some division and use the factors to figure out the answer is *2178*.
+It's also possible to use the factors to eliminate some of the possible combinations.